-If you choose a bedroom warrior, doing everything themselves, to provide your IT support - that's fine, providing you're their only client.
-Realistically, one person should be able to carry out the IT support, maintenance, and monitoring that a business like yours requires.
+If you choose a bedroom warrior to provide your IT support, doing everything himself - that's fine.
+Providing you're his only client.
+One person should be able to carry out the IT support, maintenance, and monitoring that a business like yours requires.